chickencuber/PicVim/README.md

 ## 🔧 Setup

-To activate the plugin, add the following to your init.lua configuration file (not needed if using lazy.nvim):
+To activate the plugin, add the following to your init.lua configuration file:

 ```lua
 require'picvim'.setup()